rte-antares-rpackage/antaresViz/README.md

 # Stacks

-Function `productionStack` generates a production stack for a set of areas.
+Function `prodStack` generates a production stack for a set of areas.
 Different stacks have been defined.
 One can see their definition with command `productionStackAliases()`.

 With function `exchangesStack`, one can visualize the evolution and origin/destination of imports and exports for a given area.